golib/goenv/README.md

     ~/.goenv/shims:/usr/local/bin:/usr/bin:/bin

-Through a process called _rehashing_, goenv maintains shims in that directory to match every Golang command across every installed version of Golang — `go`, `fix`, `cover`, and so on.
+Through a process called _setuping_, goenv maintains shims in that directory to match every Golang command across every installed version of Golang — `go`, `fix`, `cover`, and so on.